CESNET/saml-validator/README.md

   * endpoints-entityID
   * republish-target

-A few other validators are currently being rewritten and tweaked in order to be incorporated into SAML-Validator very soon.

 ## Installation
-If you would like to test SAML-Validator, say, in your [JAGGER][] instance or elsewhere, you can run it from my site ([devnull-saml-validator][]).
-However, this site might not be up 24/7 and the code might be broken as this machine is intended for developing, you have been warned.
-Thus, you should clone the SAML-Validator repository to your machine.
+If you would like to test SAML-validator, say, in your [JAGGER][] instance or elsewhere, you can run it from my site ([snotra-saml-validator][]).
+However, this machine might not be up 24/7 and the code might be broken as this machine is intended for developing.
+You have been warned.
+Thus, you should clone the SAML-validator repository to your machine.

 ```bash
 $ mkdir /var/www/saml-validator/